AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-50815-decimal-quantity-for-simple-product-cannot-be-used-for-new-bundle-product-option.md

 1. Create a new simple product.
     * In the **[!UICONTROL Advanced Inventory]** window, set [!UICONTROL Qty Uses Decimal] = [!UICONTROL Yes].
     * Save the simple product.
-1. Create a new bundle product.
+1. Create a new bundled product.
 1. Add any option.
-7. Add simple product into this option.
+1. Add a simple product into this option.
-8. Set the decimal quantity for a simple product in the bundle product option.
+1. Set the decimal quantity for the simple product in the bundled product option.
 For example, 1.5.

 <u>Expected results</u>: